zeropointnothing/ybt/README.md

 ```
 ybt.exe "C:/Users/me/OneDrive/Desktop/hello.txt"
 ```
-will upload to: root/hello.txt
+this will upload to: root/hello.txt

 ### NOTE
 YBT will assume you want to upload the file to "root", AKA the top level of your backup folder.

-To specify the folder to backup the file to, use the -t or --top argument.
+To specify the folder to backup the file to, use the `-t` or `--top` flag.

 ex.
 ```
 ybt.exe "C:/Users/me/OneDrive/Desktop/hello.txt" -t "Documents/funthings"
 ```
-will upload as: root/Documents/funthings/hello.txt
+this will upload as: root/Documents/funthings/hello.txt

 ## Folder Uploads